open-cogsci/osdoc/content/pages/dev/translate.md

 	Tell me more about the %s item

-These `%s` (and `%d`, `%f`, etc.) wildcards are blanks that are filled in on-the-fly by OpenSesame.
+These `%s` (and `%d`, `%f`, `{}`, etc.) wildcards are blanks that are filled in on-the-fly by OpenSesame.
 Please respect these (removing a wild-card will crash the program!) and try to build an appropriate translation around them.
 So, for a Dutch translation this would become:

 	Vertel me meer over het %s item

 #### Step 4: Compile your translation to `.qm` and test it

 OpenSesame doesn't use the `.ts` file directly, but requires a file in `.qm` format.
-You can create this file easily from within Qt Linguist by selecting 'File -> Release as'.
-Create a `.qm` file with the same name (except for the extension) as the original file, and place it in the `opensesame_resources/locale` subfolder of the OpenSesame folder.
-So, for example, if you're working on a French translation, your original source file would be `opensesame_resources/ts/fr_FR.ts` and your compiled file would be `opensesame_resources/locale/fr_FR.qm`.
+You can create this file easily from within Qt Linguist by selecting 'File → Release as'.
+Create a `.qm` file with the same name (except for the extension) as the original file.

-Once you have compiled your translation file to `.qm` format and placed it in the resources folder, run OpenSesame with your new locale as described at the top of this page.
+For OpenSesame, this file should be saved to (change `fr_FR` to the appropriate locale):

+- `opensesame_resources/locale/fr_FR.qm`

+For Rapunzel, this file should be save to (change `fr_FR` to the appropriate locale):

+- `opensesame_extensions/RapunzelLocale/fr_FR.qm`

 ## Save and submit your translations

 ### Send by e-mail

-Once you are satisfied with your translations, send the translated `.ts` file and all translated `md` files to <l.vanderlinden@cogsci.nl>.
+Once you are satisfied with your translations, send the translated `.ts` file and all translated `md` files to <s.mathot@cogsci.nl>.

 ### Submit through GitHub